 Alateen – a part of the Al-Anon Family Groups – is a fellowship of young people (mostly teenagers) whose lives have been affected by someone else’s drinking whether they are in your life drinking or not.
 By attending Alateen, teenagers meet other teens with similar situations.
-Alateen is not a religious program and there are no fees or dues to belong to it.
+Alateen is not a religious program and there are no fees or dues to belong.

 Alateen is a place where members come together to: